Autism And Food Allergies

 Avoiding Food Intolerances

-According to different autistic children can highly benefit from making the right adjustments to their diets.
+According to different studies autistic children can highly benefit from making the right adjustments to their diets.

 In a pilot study of 30 children with autism, the participants were placed on a ketogenic diet for six months.
 23 of the 30 children tolerated the diet beyond the initial four weeks, and of those, five more discontinued the diet due to lack of improvement.
 Of the remaining 18 kids, two boys improved enough in symptoms to be taken out of special education classes and placed in mainstream education.